 Get more referrals out of your employees — incentivize them with monetary bonuses or company swag if you need to.

 Competitive applicants aren’t just motivated by high salaries — they’re also looking for a good workplace.
 By focusing on your brand’s image as an employer and becoming known as one of the best places to work in your area, you’ll begin to automatically attract better candidates.

 5. Use Recruiting Software

-Last but certainly not least, you should be using recruiting software.
+Last but certainly not least, you should be using recruiting software such as Arya Pulse.
 Gone are the days when recruiting was tracked out of Excel or, God forbid, a little black book.
 There’s a lot of options out there, so choose wisely.

 Healthcare Recruiting Has to Be Done Right

 There you have it — with these strategies under your belt, you’ve got a better handle on how to do healthcare recruiting right.